 Transmission: RHDV2 can be spread through contact with infected rabbits, their meat or their fur, or materials coming in contact with them.
 Scavengers and birds may play an important role in indirect transmission of the RHD virus.

-Prevention: The Colorado State Veterinarian’s Office has provided approval for Colorado licensed veterinarians to procure and administer Medgene Labs Rabbit Hemorrhagic Disease Virus Type 2 (RHDV2) vaccine under emergency use authorization.
+Prevention: The Colorado State Veterinarian’s Office has provided approval for Colorado licensed veterinarians to procure and administer Medgene Labs Rabbit Hemorrhagic Disease Virus Type 2 (RHDV2).

 Rabbit owners should reach out directly to their veterinarian for more information regarding getting their rabbits vaccinated.